Vision for a Lake Whatcom Forest Preserve Park

 The proposed park rests on "reconveyance" would transfer 8,700 acres, close to 15 square miles, from state to county management.
 State law provides for reconveyance to occur without payment of certain categories of land such as these, historically owned by the county but to date managed by the state.
 The county has invested nearly $300,000 to reach this point for the proposed preserve.

-Why a Lake Whatcom Forest Park?
+Why we need a Lake Whatcom Forest Park

 Reconveying a quarter of the lands in an important watershed has many things going for it.
 The proposed new forest park will: